Skip to Content

 The dock at The Butchart Gardens is intended for dinghy docking.
 All dinghies must depart the dock by closing time.

-But, if you’d like an organized tour, here are my top suggestions:
+If you prefer a guided tour, here are my top suggestions:

-From May 19-September 15, guests can explore the history and wildlife of Tod Inlet on a 45 minute boat tour.
+From May 19-September 15, guests can explore the history and wildlife of Tod Inlet on a 45-minute boat tour.

 From the boat, you can see charming boats, massive homes, seals, eagles, herons and more.